tc39/proposal-intl-segmenter/README.md

 #### `%SegmentIterator%.prototype.index()`

-Return the index of the current segment, as an offset from the beginning of the string.
+Return the index of the beginning current segment, as an offset from the beginning of the string.

 #### `%SegmentIterator%.prototype.breakType()`